Manto/vox-local/README.md

 ## 🙏 Acknowledgments

-- [Hexgrad](https://github.com/hexgrad) for the Kokoro.js framework and TTS model
+- [Hexgrad](https://github.com/hexgrad) for the Kokoro.js framework and the TTS model
 - [HuggingFace](https://huggingface.co) for Transformers.js